Power-over-Ethernet (PoE) devices can provide and receive power through an Ethernet cable. PoE devices could be:

 - PoE++ 50-57V DC @ 60W (802.3bt)

-Video devices capable of using Power-over-Ethernet only require one cable for power and data.
-These devices include:
+Video devices capable of using Power-over-Ethernet only require one cable for both power and data.
+PoE cameras from Alarm.com cameras include:

 - ADC-VC727P (PoE 12.5W)